Have Questions?

 Northwest Treatment LLC is 2.2 miles from Gladstone, Oregon

 Northwest Treatment LLC has long been dedicated to helping individuals recovery after a period of substance abuse.
-It has been doing this within Gladstone, Oregon and in the surrounding areas for many years now.
+It has been doing this within Gladstone, OR. and in the surrounding areas for many years now.
 Northwest Treatment LLC offers services like cognitive/behavior therapy, trauma therapy, group therapy, substance abuse counseling approach, anger management, relapse prevention - all of which represent their treatment philosophy.
 Northwest Treatment LLC believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it offers various programs, like legal advocacy, aftercare/continuing care, active duty military, transgender or (LGBT) clients, seniors or older adults, treatment for spanish-speaking clients - among other services listed in the following sections.

 Northwest Treatment LLC offers inpatient drug and alcohol rehab centers, detoxification programs, long term drug rehab centers, outpatient counseling, short term rehabs and others.
 Further, Northwest Treatment LLC has relapse prevention programs that are useful in helping clients after they check out of rehab.
 This alcohol and drug rehab facility also uses treatment methods that can help you achieve and maintain a full recovery.